cmaloney/dcos-docs/_pages/administration/installing/custom/deploying-a-local-dcos-universe.md

         $ docker load < local-universe.tar.gz

-3. Add the [`dcos-local-universe-http.service`][2] definition to each of your masters at `/etc/systemd/system/dcos-local-universe-http.service` and then start it.
+3. Add the [dcos-local-universe-http.service][2] definition to each of your masters at `/etc/systemd/system/dcos-local-universe-http.service` and then start it.

         $ cp dcos-local-universe-http.service /etc/systemd/system/dcos-local-universe-http.service
         $ systemctl daemon-reload
         $ systemctl start dcos-local-universe-http

-4. Add the [`dcos-local-universe-registry.service`][3] definition to each of your masters at `/etc/systemd/system/dcos-local-universe-registry.service` and then start it.
+4. Add the [dcos-local-universe-registry.service][3] definition to each of your masters at `/etc/systemd/system/dcos-local-universe-registry.service` and then start it.

         $ cp dcos-local-universe-registry.service /etc/systemd/system/dcos-local-universe-registry.service
         $ systemctl daemon-reload
         $ systemctl start dcos-local-universe-registry

-5. Remove the native DC/OS Universe repositories from the host that you have the DC/OS CLI installed on (alternatively, these can be removed from the DC/OS UI under **System** -> **Repositories**).
+5. Remove the DC/OS Universe repository from a host that has the DC/OS CLI installed.
+The Universe repository is installed by default with the CLI.

+    **Tip:**  You can also remove repositories by clicking **System** -> **Repositories** in the DC/OS UI.

         $ dcos package repo remove Universe
         $ dcos package repo remove Universe-1.7

 6. Add the local repository by using the DC/OS CLI.